BYLAWS OF THE SOUTH CAROLINA GREEN PARTY

 Should the Party ever dissolve, the Steering Committee shall, after paying or making provision for the payment of all of the liabilities of the Party, transfer all assets to the Green Party of the United States.

 ARTICLE 14: AMENDMENTS TO THE BYLAWS

-Amendments to these bylaws must be approved by either (1) a State Convention or (2) the Steering Committee, at two consecutive meetings.
+Amendments to these bylaws must be approved either (1) at a State Convention or (2) at two consecutive meetings of the Steering Committee.
 Amendments may be proposed by any member of the Party.
 Amendments to be considered at a State Convention must be submitted to the Steering Committee at least one month prior to the convention.

 Originally adopted on December 2, 2001.
 Revised June 2003; March 24, 2004; December 13, 2010; January 16, 2012; March 27, 2016; April 22, 2018; January 16, 2022.